 Through the SLU Community Service Federal Work Study Program, students can earn $10 per hour working at a local non-profit.
 You can gain valuable experience, all while making a difference.

-Community Service Federal Work Study (FWS) jobs available for the summer 2018 term are listed below by site.
+Community Service Federal Work Study (FWS) jobs available for the 2018-2019 school year are listed below by site.
 Each site has a short description of their mission.
 Simply click on the job listing for a preview, then follow the links to log in and apply via Handshake, SLU's job database.
 All jobs listed pay $10 per hour.

 Students must be FWS-eligible.
 In addition to securing a job, students must enroll in the program by contacting Bobby Wassel at 314-977-2041 or email@example.com.